Opportunities to present, share and learn

 Hosted by MSU, this tournament is devoted to improving the quality of science education, increasing student interest in science, and providing recognition for outstanding achievement in science education by both students and teachers.

 This event highlights undergraduate research in biology; chemistry; computer science; geography, geology and planning; hospitality leadership; mathematics; physics, astronomy and materials science; and cooperative engineering.
 Undergraduate student research posters are displayed, followed by a guest speaker and an awards ceremony.
-Will occur May 5, 2022.
+The event will take place April 28, 2023.
 Contact your advisor for abstract, poster, and video instructions.